 We are well-reputed to house one of the best spine surgeons in NJ.

 After our spine specialists thoroughly study the patient’s history and perform various diagnostics, they schedule a Thoracic Laminectomy.

 The procedure is performed under general anesthesia.

-The specialists commence the procedure, and a surgery dr removes the lamina.
+- The specialists commence the procedure and remove the lamina.
 Once the lamia has been removed, compression on the spinal nerves is relieved.
 Our specialists may also perform a short foraminotomy, which is a procedure performed to relieve pressure on the spinal nerves.

-The specialists also enlarge the foramina or the small holes through which the nerves exit the spinal canal.
-Specialists may also remove parts of some bone from the spinal joint, which is known as a facet joint.
+- The specialists also enlarge the foramina or the small holes through which the nerves exit the spinal canal.
+And may also remove parts of some bone from the spinal joint, which is known as a facet joint.
 This joint is sometimes involved with compression of the nerves.